 If possible, choose a calm day to sow the site with the On the Verge wildflower seed mix.

-Cut out any existing grass or vegetation and rotovating the soil.
+Cut out any existing grass or vegetation and rotovate or dig over the soil.

 Seed should be evenly spread across the soil at a ratio of

-2 grams per 1 m Sq.
+2 grams per square metre.
 2 grams = one level teaspoon.

 25.06.15 - Viewforth, Stirling

-Can if you wish mix seed in a cup with dry silver sand, to help spread it evenly, the sand will help you to see what has been sown.
+The seed can be mixed in a cup with dry silver sand to help spread it evenly, the sand will help you to see what has been sown.